-- > Modernize current curricula to exploit ICTs for learning purposes. - Initiate drives to identify already developed educational content earmarking it for localized content. - > Encourage and make more affordable the access of educational institutions to the Internet. - Encourage the development of Africa's specific eLearning and computer-based training (CBT). - Support the proliferation of virtual universities and educational institutions - Promote the use of educational Websites that provide support to formal education. - Encourage and foster ICT R&D through the establishment of a university portal or network. - Strengthen public libraries and reading places, assisted by ICTs, to develop reading and information-seeking behavior of the society - Support and encourage the development of eLearning and CBT for informal educational subjects
+- > Modernize current curricula to exploit ICTs for learning purposes. - Initiate drives to identify already developed educational content earmarking it for localized content. - > Encourage and make more affordable the access of educational institutions to the Internet. - Encourage the development of Africa's specific eLearning and computer-based training (CBT). - Support the proliferation of virtual universities and educational institutions

-- > Encourage the development of locally relevant informal educational material - Encourage the use of ICTs to encourage lifelong learning - Promote the use of citizen guides in various areas as part of general education and knowledge (legal, medical, education and other issues) - > Use radio and TV for the improvement of informal educational levels.
+- Make use of the massive amount of online, mostly free -- educational content from the best universities or professional institutions in their fields already exists (MOOCs). - > Promote the use of educational Websites that provide support to formal education. - Encourage and foster ICT R&D through the establishment of a university portal or network. - Develop e-learning portals and e-Libraries - Support and encourage the development of eLearning and CBT for informal educational subjects - Encourage the development of locally relevant informal educational material - Encourage the use of ICTs to encourage lifelong learning - Promote the use of citizen guides in various areas as part of general education and knowledge (legal, medical, education and other issues) - Use radio and TV for the improvement of informal educational levels.